FREE ITEM

 (Restricted to: Auto Gunner, Light+)

-As the name implies, Bootleggers are illegally made light machine guns using mismatched gun parts and crude machining.
+As the name implies, Bootleggers are illegally produced light machine guns using mismatched gun parts and crude machining.
 Notorious among the ranks of USRF Gendarmerie Nationale, the Bootlegger is very closely associated with anti-NEU movements, both at home and abroad.
-Originally believed to have been made by Quebecois insurgents during the Canadian occupation, evidence points to deliberate training and material assistance to various anti-NEU groups such as Free Halifax and the SDLF.
-All the same, the Bootlegger nonetheless sees an ironic volume of service in the USRF itself, often in the hands of units too poorly funded to field anything more proper.
+It is believed to have been made by Quebecois insurgents during the Canadian occupation, and evidence points to deliberate training and material assistance from various anti-NEU groups such as Free Halifax and the SDLF.
+Nonetheless, the Bootlegger sees an ironic volume of service in the USRF itself, often in the hands of units too poorly funded to field anything more proper.

 BASE TOOL: Insurgent